Typsium/alchemist/doc/manual.typ

 #argument("links", types: (:))[
   Dictionary of links to other molecules or hooks.
 The key is the name of the molecule or the hook and the value is the link function.
 ]

+#argument("over", types: ((:), (), str))[
+  If the link overlap other links and is drawn over them, this argument can be used to specify that you want to hide the overlapped links.
+  There are three possible values:
+  - #dtype("string"): The name of the link to overlape
+  - #dtype("dict"): A dictionary containing the keys:
+    - `name`: The name of the link to overlap
+    - `length`: The length of the overlap mask
+    - `radius`: The distance from the link center to the edge of the mask
+  - #dtype("array"): An array of the two aboves.
+]

 ==== Links